gvwilson/sensibleadventures/nardica/outline.md

     *   Tells Johel she'll be repatriated to Australia

 11. The Decision
-    *   Madi helps Johel break the trio out of prison
+    *   Iffy helps Johel break the trio out of prison
     *   Dr. Johel reveals that her grandmother worked with Wales
         *   She knows that what he's been doing all these years is collecting parts to rebuild whatever is really at the hidden base
     *   She says, "Finish it," then dies of wounds